neha-nayeem/sql-challenge/README.md

 WHERE dept_name = 'Sales'
 ```

-7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+**7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.**

 ```sql
 SELECT *